by KYLE MIZOKAMI

 I waffle, and Quinzhou and Freedom are now locked in a gun battle and only one is going to sail away.
 Freedom has a rapid firing gun and likely better fire control, but Quinzhou’s shells are larger.

 Freedom catches fire.
 The ship begins flooding.
-Its gun are destroyed.
+Her gun are destroyed.
 I’m pulling her away, speed 41 knots, and praying Halsey’s helicopter arrives in time to cover her withdraw.

 The game crashes.
 Instead of frustration, I feel relief.
 The ass-kicking has ended.